 For most applications, we recommend digging holes 30" deep (in snow areas adjust depth to go below the frost line by 6"), place cardboard Sono tubing in the hole up to ground level (see anchorage table 1 to know the diameter).
 Then pour concrete flush to ground level (or level with the walking surface area of your paver or flagstone patio).
 Allow up to 3 days for the concrete to cure before attaching metal anchors at the top of the concrete pour (see below).
 You can use fast drying concrete if you don’t want to wait.

-If you do not want the posts in the weather, pour the concrete half an inch above ground level.
-The trim boxes will still drop to the floor.
+If you do not want the posts to wick up moisture, pour the concrete half an inch above ground level.
+The trim boxes will still drop to the floor and hide this detail.

 The photos above show the 5 simple steps to follow once your surface below the Structure is in place.
 Choose the anchor kit for the appropriate surface:

 - Stone, Brick or Concrete - Anchor Bolts (1/2") for attaching to stone, brick, or concrete.